wrichter/clickgame/README.md

 containing some javascript code to draw a circle on a canvas.
 * **public/index.html** is the static HTML page being served

-## Adjust client (index.html)
-Executing these changes will yield [result/index.html](result/index.html).

-1. Remove the &lt;h1> element.
+## (Optional) Create comment outline

-1. (Optional) you may want to add the following sequence of comments to the JavaScript code.
+You may want to add the following sequence of comments to the JavaScript code.
 This will explain the flow of the code, each line can then be augmented/replaced by the actual code:

+1. Client (index.html):
     ```
     // create websocket
     // function to reconnect web socket